-Our research group is in the process of moving to Boston University, to the BU Photonics Center.
+Our research group has moved to Boston University, to the BU Photonics Center.

 Prospective graduate students interested in our work should contact Prof. Milos Popovic at email@example.com.